Ntopo1/Network-Configuration---CCNA-Recap/README.md

 <p align="center">
 <img src="https://i.imgur.com/IpQEeju.png" height="80%" width="80%" alt="asw-b2"/>
 </p><br/>
-These configurations access VLAN 99, assign an IP address, set Hot Standby Redundancy Protocol version 2 (HSRPv2), and assign the virtual IP address the switches will share.
-HSRP versions 1 and two are not compatible, so make sure both switches are using standby version 2 with the command `standby version 2`.
-A virtual IP(VIp) address differs from a standard IP address because both switches are going to share the virtual address, in this case, the VIp is set with the `standby1 ip 10.0.0.1` command in HSRP group 1.
-When configuring HSRP each switch has a priority of 100.
-The directions ask us to make DSW-A1 the active router by increasing the priority by 5 above default, the command `standby 1 priority 105` does this.
-First-hop redundancy protocols(FHRP) are a way of load balancing (if configured), and providing redundancy in the network by having a primary and second router.
-If the primary router fails or goes down, the secondary router will become the primary router to ensure traffic can still traverse the network.
-HSRP is a Cisco proprietary FHRP, the active router is elected by the router with the highest priority, in this case DSW-A1 priority of 105, or the router with the highest IP address.
-In this case, DSW-A2 is the standby router, which will take over forwarding traffic if DSW-A1 fails.
-The command `standby preempt` will force an Active election if it comes back online.
-If this line was not added, and when down, DSW-A2 would become the active route and stay the active router, until it went down or another router joined the standby group with preemption enabled.
+<p align="left">These configurations access VLAN 99, assign an IP address, set Hot Standby Redundancy Protocol version 2 (HSRPv2), and assign the virtual IP address that the switches will share.
+HSRP versions 1 and 2 are not compatible, so ensure both switches use standby version 2 with the command `standby version 2`.
+A virtual IP (VIP) address differs from a standard IP address because both switches share the virtual address.
+In this case, the VIP is set with the `standby 1 ip 10.0.0.1` command in HSRP group 1.
+Each switch is initially set with a priority of 100.
+The instructions specify making DSW-A1 the active router by increasing the priority by 5 above the default.
+The command `standby 1 priority 105` accomplishes this.
+First-hop redundancy protocols (FHRPs) provide load balancing (if configured) and redundancy in the network by designating a primary and secondary router.
+If the primary router fails, the secondary router assumes the role of the primary to ensure uninterrupted traffic flow.
+HSRP, a Cisco proprietary FHRP, elects the active router based on the highest priority, in this case, DSW-A1 with a priority of 105, or the highest IP address.
+DSW-A2 is the standby router and will take over traffic forwarding if DSW-A1 fails.
+The command `standby preempt` ensures an active election if DSW-A1 comes back online.
+Without this command, DSW-A2 would remain the active router if it had taken over during DSW-A1's failure until it failed or another router with preemption enabled joined the standby group.<br/>
 <br/>
-These switches can act as routers because they are multilayer switches.
-They can act as both switches and routers.
+These switches can function as routers because they are multilayer switches, capable of performing both switching and routing tasks.</p>
 <br/>
 <br/>
 <h4>Step 13.
-Configure HSRPv2 group 2 for Office A’s PCs subnet (VLAN 10).
-Make DSW-A1 the Active router by increasing its priority to 5 above the default, and enable preemption on DSW-A1.</h4>
+Configure HSRPv2 group 2 for Office A’s PCs subnet (VLAN 10). </h4>
+ Make DSW-A1 the Active router by increasing its priority to 5 above the default, and enable preemption on DSW-A1.<br/>

 - <b>Subnet 10.1.0.0/24</b>
 - <b>VIP: 10.1.0.1</b>